 Help us restore a biodiversity hotspot that is globally recognized as an Important Bird Area (IBA), Key Biodiversity Area (KBA), and a World Heritage site

-In Mt.
-Kenya, Nature Kenya has catalyzed the development of a restoration strategy which targets restoration sites inside the forest and buffer areas outside the forest.
-This work was informed by an Ecosystem Services Assessment (ESA) which looked at issues of carbon, water, culture, recreation, harvestable goods, and cultivated goods services provided by the forest.
-This ESA was an initial step towards the quantification of services from the forest.
+In Mount Kenya, Nature Kenya has catalyzed the development of a restoration strategy which targets sites inside and buffer areas outside the forest.
+This work was informed by an Ecosystem Services Assessment, which looked at issues of carbon, water, culture, recreation, harvestable goods and cultivated goods services provided by the forest.
+The assessment was an initial step towards the quantification of services from the forest.
 These sites are under the jurisdiction of the Kenya Forest Service (KFS) and Community Forest Associations (CFAs).
 The work undertaken by Nature Kenya (BirdLife in Kenya) demonstrates best practice and provides a pilot for scaling up to the total goal.
-Mt Kenya is constantly under threat from farming and grazing, logging, and even some negative impacts from tourism.
+Mount Kenya is constantly under threat from farming and grazing, logging, and even some negative impacts from tourism.